Khan in Kabul Bats For Durable Peace in Region

 Pakistan has reportedly assisted Afghanistan develop its national cricket team.

-Commenting on the cricketer-turned political leader’s visit, s senior Pakistani defense official tells DesPardes “in recent history, this is the most concerted and sincere push by Pakistan for Afghan peace with all stakeholders on board”.
+Commenting on the cricketer-turned political leader’s visit, a senior Pakistani defense official tells DesPardes “in recent history, this is the most concerted and sincere push by Pakistan for Afghan peace with all stakeholders on board”.

 The official spoke on condition of anonymity as he’s not authorized to comment officially.